theCubix/va-siteleaf/_videos/music-is-life-live-from-the-bandroom.markdown

 ---
-title: Music Is Life [Live From the Bandroom]
+title: Music Is Life [Live From The Bandroom]
 date: 2018-05-19 12:47:00 +02:00
 position: 4
 yt-id: tyvSVg-Rh9g